Updated May 2021

-On 3 April, the OECD Secretariat issued guidance on the consequences of the corona crisis for international tax treaty rules.
+On 3 April 2020, the OECD Secretariat issued guidance on the consequences of the corona crisis for international tax treaty rules, which was updated on 21 January 2021.
 The OECD Secretariat concludes that the exceptional and temporary change of the location where employees exercise their employment because of the corona virus should not create a new permanent establishment for the employer.
 No material permanent establishment is being created (to the extent teleworking does not become the new norm over time) either because working from home lacks a sufficient degree of permanence or because the employer does not have control over the home office.
-Similarly no agency permanent establishment is being created if the employee is temporary concluding contracts in his/her home country due to the corona crisis as the activities performed in the home country are only transitory.
+Similarly, no agency permanent establishment is being created if the employee is temporary concluding contracts in his/her home country due to the corona crisis as the activities performed in the home country are only transitory.
 The conclusion might be different though if the employee was already habitually concluding contracts on behalf of the enterprise in his/her home country prior to the corona crisis.
 The OECD Secretariat notes however that the threshold presence required by national law to register for corporate income tax purposes may be lower than those applicable under tax treaty rules.
 Although these exceptional circumstances preclude employees to work according to their regular schedules or from their regular places of business, the Belgian Tax Authorities have not issued any guidance yet in this respect.

 If you have obtained a tax ruling in the past confirming that the home office of a Belgian employee does not constitute a permanent establishment in Belgium on the condition that the employees’ activities are carried out from the home office only 1 or 2 days per week, we suggest to contact the ruling commission in view of confirming that the validity of the ruling is not affected.

-Due to the measures taken in the fight against the coronavirus, the Ruling Commission is willing to provide a ruling confirming that the employer can temporarily give its employees, regardless of their job category, a tax-free allowance of up to EUR 126.94 per month to cover the costs caused by teleworking, such as heating, electricity, paper,...
+Due to the measures taken in the fight against the coronavirus, the Ruling Commission has been willing to provide a ruling confirming that the employer can temporarily give its employees, regardless of their job category, a tax-free allowance of up to EUR 126,94 per month to cover the costs caused by teleworking, such as heating, electricity, paper,...